Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 This second approach also examines whether the 8000 shots can be meaningfully divided into smaller packages.
 This has the advantage that more test and training data packages can be formed from the data available for this work.
+The number of shots which were combined into one package containing the probability shall be refered to as 'window size'.
+In the following machine learning approaches, in case no window size is mentioned, these models where trained and evaluated with data preprocessed with a window size of 2000.
+This value has been taken from @svm-window-size-vs-step-range, @fnn-window-size-vs-step-range, and @cnn-window-size-vs-step-range because it shows a high accuracy even with a low amount of measurement steps.
+The three following machine learning models have been chosen because the SVM has used in @martinaLearningNoiseFingerprint2022 and had high accuracy distinguishing different quantum computers.
+The feedforward neural net is a standard neural net model which is simple but effective in learning patterns in data.
+The last model, the CNN, has been chosen due to its ability to recognize patterns with its sliding filters.

 === Support Vector Machine

 To optimize the selection of the support vector machine algorithm for training, 20% of the dataset is allocated for preliminary evaluation.
 This evaluation process involves comparing the performance, specifically accuracy, of multiple potential SVM algorithms: linear, polynomial, and radial basis function.
 During this phase, the algorithm demonstrating superior accuracy is then selected for further training.
+This makes it possible to achieve high accuracies even for complicated input data while trying to keep the computational cost low.
 The chosen algorithm undergoes training on 60% of the input data, and its performance is subsequently assessed using the remaining 20% of the data to ensure its efficacy and reliability.
 The selection process for the SVM algorithm is similar to @martinaLearningNoiseFingerprint2022.

 === Feedforward Neural Net <approach-ffnn>
-A specific architecture and training protocol were employed to develop a neural network model to differentiate between simulator-generated data and quantum computer-generated data.
-The dataset was divided into 80% for training and 20% for testing purposes.
+The feedforward neural net was trained on 80% of the dataset, 20% were used for evaluationg the accuracy of the model.
 The input layer of the neural network was designed to be variable, accommodating between 4 to 36 neurons, depending on the number of measurement steps that are included in the dataset.
+This flexibility was needed to be able to compare different amounts of measurement steps, see @fnn-window-size-vs-step-range.
 The architecture included two dense hidden layers containing 45 and 20 neurons, respectively, utilizing the hyperbolic tangent (tanh) activation function.
+Increasing the amount of neurons didn't yield any noticable increase in accuracy, the number of neurons was determined by utilizing the keras tuner and manual trial and error afterwards.
 The output layer was constructed with a single neuron, employing a sigmoid activation function to produce a probability output between 0 and 1, indicative of the data source being a simulator or a quantum computer, respectively.

 For the training process, the Adam optimizer was selected.
-The loss during training was quantified using binary cross-entropy, a suitable choice for binary classification problems.
+The loss during training was quantified using binary cross-entropy, the standard choice for binary classification problems.
-The training was conducted over five epochs with a batch size of 32, striking a balance between computational efficiency and the model's ability to learn from the training data.
+Training was conducted over five epochs with a batch size of 32, balancing computational efficiency and the model's ability to learn from the training data.
 Observations indicated that extending the training beyond five epochs did not significantly improve accuracy, suggesting an optimal learning plateau had been reached within the given epoch span.
 After training, the model's accuracy was evaluated by using the previously unseen test data.
 This configuration led to the model's successful differentiation between the two data sources, see @evaluation-ffnn.

 === Convolutional Neural Net
-A convolutional neural network model was developed to classify data into two distinct categories, utilizing a dataset divided into 80% for training and 20% for testing.
+A convolutional neural network model was developed, utilizing a dataset divided into 80% for training and 20% for testing.
 The input layer of the model was designed to be adaptable, accommodating a variable number of neurons ranging from 4 to 36, depending on the number of measurement steps incorporated in the dataset, similar to @approach-ffnn.
 The first layer contains 30 1-dimensional convolutional filters, each with a kernel size of 3, using the Rectified Linear Unit (ReLU) activation function.
 Following the convolutional layer, a 1-dimensional max pooling operation was applied, reducing the dimensionality of the data.
 After the max pooling, the network architecture includes a flattening step, transforming the pooled feature maps into a single, linear vector.
 This flattened vector was then fed into two additional hidden layers, comprising 64 and 32 neurons, each employing the ReLU activation function to further process and refine the features extracted from the input data.
+Increasing the amount of neurons or the number of convolutional filters didn't result in a noticable increase in accuracy.
+For finding a general structure, the keras tuner was utilized.
+Afterwards the values where finally adjusted by hand per trial and error.
 The final stage of the model was an output layer consisting of a single neuron utilizing a sigmoid activation function.
 This setup is particularly suited for binary classification tasks, as it produces a probability output in the range of 0 to 1, indicative of the class membership of the input data.
 The Adam optimizer and binary cross-entropy were employed for optimization and loss calculation, respectively.
 Binary cross-entropy is a standard loss function for binary classification problems, measuring the discrepancy between the predicted probabilities and the actual class labels.

-The model underwent training spanning five epochs, with observations indicating that further extending the training duration beyond this period did not yield significant improvements in model accuracy.
+The model underwent training in five epochs, with observations indicating that further extending the training duration beyond this period did not yield significant improvements in model accuracy.
 This suggests the model reached an optimal learning plateau within the specified epoch count.
-Post-training, the model's performance was evaluated using the previously unseen test data to measure its generalization capability and accuracy in classifying new instances according to the defined classes.
+Post-training, the model's performance was evaluated using the previously unseen test data to measure its generalization capability, see @evaluation-cnn.

-== Adversarial Machine Learning
+== Adversarial Machine Learning with Fast Gradient Sign Method
+// TODO accuracy vergleich.
+// TODO histogram plotten, nach der Attacke sollte histogramm ähnlich aussehen.
+// TODO verschiedene epsilons verwenden.

+// für jedes input sample eigenen gradienten berechnen.

+// ich habe mich dazu entschieden, alle measurement-steps (0-8) zu berücksichtigen, da dann besonders große epsilons benötigt werden.
+// z.B. bei steps (0-3) ist die accuracy bereits bei epsilon=0.04 bei 0 angelangt.

 = Evaluation <evaluation>
+// TODO motivation, wieso verwende ich diese messungen?
 Describes why this thesis really solves the problem it claims to solve. (contains results and measurements)

+// TODO Tabellen erklären + zusammenfassen.

 //TODO Komplette Quantencomputer aus dem trainingsset excludieren. (nur mit "optimaler" Window Size)
 // einmal jeden QC und einmal jeden Simulator im Training excludieren.